EU-Canada trade talks stalled, overshadowed by U.S.

 Irish and French farmers are unhappy with that, and the EU has offered a much lower quota.
 That means both sides have to seek a compromise, especially as Brussels wants to leave quota space for the beef the United States will seek to export under its free-trade deal.

-In return for opening up to Canadian beef, German and French companies want to be able to bid for government contracts in the urban transport sector, which would challenge Canadian rail car builder Bombardier’s dominant domestic position (BBDb.TO).
+In return for opening up to Canadian beef, German and French companies want to be able to bid for government contracts in the urban transport sector, which would challenge Canadian rail car builder Bombardier’s dominant domestic position.

 The extent of the discord became evident in February, when EU trade chief Karel De Gucht flew to Canada to shake hands on the deal with Canada’s Trade Minister Ed Fast.